-The Corporate Governance Framework which provides guidance on expected behaviours to ensure integrity and builds on the clear in relation to openness, transparency and standards of ethical behaviour.
+The Corporate Governance Framework provides guidance on expected behaviours to ensure integrity, transparency and excellent standards of ethical behaviour.
 This includes an agreement to adhere to the College of Policing (CoP) Code of Ethics as the basis for how the OPFCC and staff behave.
 The Force internal ethics committee is in place and values have been included as an overarching element of the Police and Crime Plan.

 The Force Professional Standards Department (PSD) investigate all instances of Fraud, Corruption and Whistleblowing and the Chief Financial officers (Section 151) for both the CC and the PFCC and the Monitoring Officer have specific responsibility in legislation for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements and for reporting any such instances to the PFCC, CC, JIAC or Police, Fire and Crime Panel.
-There are facilities for employees to confidentially report concerns of corruption and unethical behaviour.
+The OPFCC has its own whistleblowing policy and associated policies in relation to complaints.

-For 2018/19, related party disclosures have been undertaken for all key staff in the OPFCC, CC and JIAC members and this information is disclosed within the Statement of Accounts.
-Additionally, Chief Officers and Staff complete a declaration of business interests.
+For 2019/20, related party disclosures have been undertaken for all key staff in the OPFCC, CC and JIAC members and this information is disclosed within the Statement of Accounts.
+Additionally, the PFCC and all members of OPFCC staff complete a declaration of business Interests.